 2. Boosts Fat-Burning

-Similarly, a study out of Aichi, Japan found that drinking 15–30 milliliters of vinegar each day led to significant reductions in belly fat, body weight and waist circumference compared to a control group.
+Similarly, a small study out of Aichi, Japan found that drinking 15–30 milliliters of vinegar each day led to significant reductions in belly fat, body weight and waist circumference compared to a control group.

 3. Stabilizes Blood Sugar

 One of the hallmark signs of low blood sugar is increased hunger and cravings.
 As blood sugar levels start to dip, hypoglycemia symptoms such as hunger, fatigue and weakness can start to set in.

 Fortunately, adding an apple cider vinegar weight loss drink to your daily routine can help stabilize blood sugar levels to prevent sudden spikes and crashes.
 One study actually found that drinking ACV helped reduce blood sugar levels after a meal by 31 percent.

 It’s also been shown to improve insulin sensitivity, which allows your body to use insulin more efficiently to optimize blood sugar control.

 4. Increases Metabolism